blind0wl/chainfm/README.md

 ## License

 This tool is provided as-is for FM community use.
 Please respect Sports Interactive's terms of service when using FM data.
+This project was inspired from https://github.com/squirrelplays and their previous work with a local python script for FM24 stat weighting.